 call.
 The method takes a link or a full

-RestService to call the API for the provided link.
+RestService to call the GET API for the link provided on the entity.
 The result of the API call is placed in the

 apiResult local variable, which is bound to a text area in the HTML and displayed in the starter app.

 The API result text area is editable, allowing the user to make changes to the object displayed.
 When the user clicks the “Update” button, the update method is called.
 The update method parses the user input and creates a

 requestBody properties and the method property to PUT (which updates the entity).
 The request is sent using the call method.
 If the request fails, we display an error message to the user.
 If the request succeeds, we call the local

 refreshPage method which can be used to refresh the currently displayed page in Alma.
 After we successfully update the entity in Alma, we call the refreshPage method, and once the refresh completes, we use the